newaetech/chipjabber-basicbbi/basicbbiv1/README.md

 ![](mainpcb/photo/basicbbi-rev1.jpg)

-This PCB works, but the 'open collector' drive feature (discussed below) has too many limits to be useful.
-However you can still drive it with a 3.3V logic-level waveform from the ChipWhisperer board (or any other signal source).
+It requires a 3.3V logic-level waveform from the ChipWhisperer board (or any other signal source).

 ## Usage